-Fish Athenian Style (Fish Athinaiki) is basically a fish salad with mayonnaise, presented in a very elegant manner and can be served as a first course or on a buffet diner.
+Fish Athenian Style (Fish Athinaiki) is basically a fish salad with mayonnaise, presented in a very elegant manner and can be served as a first course or at a buffet dinner.

 It can be prepared ahead of time, which can be very convenient but also help the flavors come together and result in a very flavorful, and refreshing first course.

-The fish and vegetables are cooked with the a custom made bouquet garni of celery, bay leaves and dill, along with all spice berries, thus evoke memories and emotions from travel to to Greece and tropical places. the pickles and the capers add a tangy, acidic punch with a intense notes of the summer in the Greek islands and mediterranean coast.
+The fish and vegetables are cooked with the custom-made bouquet garni of celery, bay leaves, and dill, along with allspice berries, thus evoke memories and emotions from travel to Greece and tropical places. the pickles and the capers add a tangy, acidic punch with intense notes of the summer in the Greek islands and the Mediterranean coast.
 Finally, the thinly sliced cucumber add a chilling note.

 - 1.5 lbs cod filet

 - 2 bay leaves